VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Threat Model and Requirements

 \section{Threat Model and Requirements}

-The system model is a typical Web environment with two types of principals: \emph{(1)} clients and \emph{(2)} servers.
+Our system model assumes a typical Web environment with two types of principals: \emph{(1)} clients and \emph{(2)} servers.
 Clients are {\em consumers} who access Internet services offered by servers.
-Each client can own multiple devices and at least one client device is trusted to store a secret, e.g., a private key.
-All access to that secret is controlled by the client.
-We consider all physical and side-channel attacks against trusted client devices to be out of scope for this paper.
-We do not require client-server connections to be secure.
-Although currently TLS is the prevalent means of securing Web communication, we prefer not to be depend on transport-layer security mechanisms in \sys.
-There are two main reasons: (1) TLS's many vulnerabilities (See a survey \cite{satapathy2016comprehensive}), and (2) the need to support $\sim{15\%}$ of overall Web communication~\cite{httptraffic} that does not use \texttt{HTTPS}.
+Servers collect and store data during the interactions with the consumers by associating such data with identifiers issued to the consumer.
+Each client can own multiple devices and at least one of the client's devices can be trusted to store a secret, e.g., a private key.
+This trusted device could be a smartphone, a dedicated key storage device, or a secure hardware wallet.
+All access to the secret is controlled by the client.
+Physical and side-channel attacks against the trusted client device are beyond the scope of this paper.

+We assume secure communication channels between clients and servers, which can be realized using standard means, e.g., HTTPS.
+Use of secure channels to deliver web content has become a de-facto standard, as shown by Felt et al.~\cite{felt2017measuring}, which reports that up to 87\% of all webpages were served via HTTPS in 2017.
+This number is expected to increase, as shown by Google's 2022 Transparency Report~\cite{google2022https}, which claims that 80--98\% of top-100 websites use HTTPS.
+Moreover, standards such as DTLS~\cite{rfc9147} and QUIC~\cite{rfc9000} allow devices that cannot use TCP to establish similarly secure channels.

-We consider the following two types of adversarial behavior: \begin{compactitem} \item \textbf{Malicious clients:} Attempt to perform operations on data that are not theirs. \item \textbf{Honest-but-curious (HbC) servers:} Attempt to identify clients who submit requests, or to link multiple requests by the same client.
-Moreover, servers may decline to respond to valid \vcr{s}.
-Multiple servers might collude to link client requests and/or to learn the client's identity. \end{compactitem} We consider client-side malware to be out of scope for this paper, since the actions of such malware would be indistinguishable from those of the legitimate client.
-Defending against client-side malware is an important but orthogonal challenge.
-As usual, we assume all relevant cryptographic primitives are implemented and used correctly and cannot be attacked via side-channels or any other weaknesses.
+We consider three types of adversarial behavior: \begin{compactitem} \item \textbf{Malicious clients:} Attempt to impersonate other clients in order to perform operations on data that is not theirs. \item \textbf{Client-side malware:} Attempts to perform unauthorized operations on client data without client's knowledge.
+We assume that the client's trusted device is free of malware, while all other client devices can be potentially infected. \item \textbf{Honest-but-curious servers:} Attempt to identify clients who submit requests, or to link multiple requests to the same client.
+Multiple servers might collude to link client requests and/or to learn client identities. \end{compactitem} As usual, we assume all relevant cryptographic primitives are implemented and used correctly and cannot be attacked via side-channels or any other weaknesses.
 Similarly, we assume digital signatures can only be generated by the true owner of the private key.